16 Perfect Snacks for People on a Carnivore Diet & Meat Lovers

 Farmers Market Jerky

-Farmers’ markets are a great place to find sugar-free and unmolested jerky so if you are out and about support your local butcher/farmer.
+Farmers’ markets are a great place to find sugar-free and unmolested jerky, so if you are out and about, support your local butcher/farmer.

-My go-to easy to order brands of jerky:
+My go-to easy-to-order brands of jerky:

 Meat Sticks

 I have yet to find a beef stick without added spices.
-However I think that if your stomach is able to handle a little extra spice like pepper then why not.
+However, I think that if your stomach is able to handle a little extra spice like pepper, then why not.

-But I am warning you these brands are not fully carnivore approved!
+But I am warning you; these brands are not fully carnivore approved!

-Here are my easy to order suggestions:
+Here are my easy-to-order suggestions:

 The Guilty Beef Stick Snack